Iguassu Scenes

 Money

-Banks are not always the best places to exchange money; they charge a USD $15.00 fee for every transaction.
+Banks are not always the best places to exchange money; they charge a USD $10.00 fee for every transaction.

-We remind that currently the official bank rate it is lower than the Casa de Câmbio and people in the area uses the Casa de Câmbio to as a refers.
+We remind that currently the official bank rate it is the same than the Casa de Cambio and people in the area uses the Casa de Cambio to as a refers.
+It is mandatory to show the passport to exchange money.

 There are many ATMs in the Iguassu Falls area where you can conveniently and easily withdraw cash.
 We advise you to bring several different credit cards.
-It is better to call your bank and tell than that you are traveling to this area.
+It is better to call your bank and tell than that you are travelling to this area.

-During the day (in Brazil) you can get no more than 1,000.00 reais (about $535.00) reais per transaction from the ATMs.
+During the day (in Brazil) you can get no more than 1,000.00 reais (about USD $250.00) per transaction from the ATMs.
 During the night (from 9:00 p.m. to 6:00 a.m.) you can get no more than 100.00 reais from the ATMs in Brazil.

-There is a Banco de La Nación ATM at IGR - Argentinean airport.
+There is a Banco de La Nacion ATM at IGR - Argentinean airport.

-There is an ATM at the Iguazú National Park - in Argentina.
+There is an ATM at the Iguazu National Park - in Argentina.

-About the credit cards
+About credit cards

-In Paraguay, the Guarani is the current currency and it is also lower than the dollar, but one can use dollars instead.
-The prices in the shops are in dollars.
+In Ciudad del Este the prices in the shops are in dollars.
 On the street, prices can be in guarani, reais or dollars.
-It is not necessary to exchange dollars to shop in Ciudad Del Este, but if traveling further into Paraguay, the use of guarani is recommended.
-Bring small bills.
-Many places in Paraguay don't accept a hundred dollars bill.
+It is not necessary to exchange dollars to shop in Ciudad Del Este, but if travelling further into Paraguay, the use of guarani is recommended. .

 Places to exchange money

 In Brazil, better rates can be found in the downtown area.
-At the airports they usually give a poor rate.

 In Paraguay, it is very easy to exchange money; if the exchange bureaus are closed, one can exchange money on the streets at any time.